chanzuckerberg/cellxgene-census/README.md

 #### Usage examples

-Demonstration notebooks can be found [here](https://github.com/chanzuckerberg/cellxgene-census/tree/main/api/python/notebooks).
+Tutorials can be found [here](https://cellxgene-census.readthedocs.io/en/latest/examples.html).

 Below are 3 examples of common operations you can do with the Census.
 As a reminder, the reference documentation for the API can be accessed via `help()`: